ianlucas/cs2-inventory-simulator-plugin/README.md

 # CS2 Inventory Simulator Plugin

 A simple plugin for integrating with [CS2 Inventory Simulator](https://inventory.cstrike.app).
-It features basically all we know so far to display economy items in-game, so it's full of hacks of all sorts and is missing a lot of features.
+It features basically all we know (publically) so far to display economy items in-game, so it's full of hacks of all sorts and is missing a lot of features.

 > [!CAUTION]
 > This plugin has not been fully and thoroughly tested.
 Compatibility with other plugins has also not been tested.
 Use at your own risk.